10 Things to do in Ballarat

-There are so many things to do in Ballarat, but we’ve rounded up the must-see and must-do activities for your next visit.
+There are so many things to do in Ballarat!
+We’ve rounded up the must-see and must-do activities for your next visit.
 Around town, there’s an impressive array of attractions and destinations for families, couples, art connoisseurs, nature lovers and history buffs.
 Read on for the 10 best things to do in Ballarat.

 Sovereign Hill brings to life Ballarat’s exciting gold rush history.
-It’s an open-air museum in Golden Point where you can travel back in time to the 1850s and experience the city’s rich gold mining era.
-It’s a living museum that depicts Ballarat's first decade after the discovery of gold there in 1851.
-Activities include historical reconstructions, panning for gold in the diggings and coach rides, plus the streets are brought to life with characters in costume.
+It’s an open-air museum in Golden Point where you can travel back in time to the 1850s.
+Experience the city’s rich gold mining era.
+It’s a living museum that depicts Ballarat’s first decade after the discovery of gold there in 1851.
+Activities include historical reconstructions, panning for gold in the diggings and coach rides.
+The streets are brought to life with characters in costume.
 Open 10am-5pm, Saturday and Sunday.
 Click here to plan your visit and for the latest visiting updates.

 The Art Gallery of Ballarat is the oldest and largest regional art gallery in Australia.
 Built in 1884 as the Ballarat Fine Art Gallery, both the building and part of its collection are heritage listed and claimed by the National Trust of Victoria.
 It’s located in the heart of Ballarat’s central heritage precinct, and boasts a stunning collection of Australian art.
 Step back in time and view The Eureka Flag, as well as major collections in the history of Australian art, from the early colonial period to present day.
 The Art Gallery of Ballarat also plays host to regular travelling contemporary art exhibitions.